 Mental Health Counseling

-Immediate family members are eligible for up to three free counseling sessions from licensed counselors who specialize in grief support to help you in your healing journey.
+Family members are eligible for up to three free counseling sessions from licensed counselors who specialize in grief support to help you in your healing journey.
+Contact us to learn about counseling vouchers.

 Volunteers having personal experience with suicide loss will provide support, resources and opportunities for people during their grief and healing process.